nacheteam/Ensemble-Outlier-Analysis/doc/models.rst

 The model creates first the random projection vectors.
 These vectors are as long as each instance of the dataset and contains :math:`[\sqrt{d}]` where :math:`d` is the dimensionality of the dataset itself.
 The rest of elements of the projection vector are taken from a normal distribution with zero mean and unit variance.

-Using this procedure k proection vectors are created.
+Using this procedure k projection vectors are created.
 Now for each one of this vectors we are going to compute the one-dimensional projection for each instance of the dataset like :math:`z_j = x_j \cdot w_i^T` where :math:`x_j` is an instance of the dataset and :math:`w_i` a projection vector.
 With these values a histogram is computed so we can end up with k histograms.